petermr/openVirus/docs/ofe.md

 Note you do NOT have to be an academic to understand these articles.
 Everyone in the world needs them:

-But if you're an "ordinary citizen" you can only see:
+But if you're an "ordinary citizen" you can only see **945 hits**:
+(the closed ones cost 45 USD each).

 <hr/>